skyzh/BlueSense/README.md

 * On May 28 2017, BlueSense was set up.
 * On Apr 2 2016, EnvMonitor was set up, but the service ended one month later.
 The development of EnvMonitor inspired me to develop the BlueSense project.

+## Notice on Data Usage

+Data on [BlueSense site](https://bluesense.skyzh.xyz) and from Mr. Sans are collected from Alex Chi's home.
+You're free to use these data for any purpose.
+I'll later add documentation on how to export data from BlueSense and Firebase.

+To be clear, sensors are installed indoor, which means those collected data may not reflect real climate situation of Shanghai.
+There're two main causes of data incredibility.

+* Air-purifier may cause lower PM2.5 and PM10 data.
+* Air-conditioner may cause inaccurate temperature data.
+Generally air-condition is only turned on in summer, so the temperature collected might seem lower than outdoor.

 ## Chinese Intro